bluealba/ba-create-react-app/README.md

-# Blue Abla - Create React App
+# Blue Alba - Create React App

 This is a fork of [Create React App](https://github.com/facebookincubator/create-react-app/).
 Please refer to their docs for more in-depth details.